mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 ---

-Using Docker - Docker commands [9]
+Docker commands [9] - registry
 ======================================

 See images on <http://index.docker.io>

 ---

-The image registry
+Private image registry
 ========================

 Creating/using a Docker private registry